rolandjansky/athena/Generators/PowhegControl/doc/README.md

   - Check `log.generate` for the appropriate lines listed in the table [here](powheg_for_atlas#Re_using_integration_files)

-**Which SVN release of the POWHEG-BOX process am I using?**
+**Which SVN release of the Powheg Box process am I using?**

   TODO update!

   - Setup the release as usual with `asetup $my_athena_version`
   - Find the version of `External/Powheg` by running `cmt show versions External/Powheg`
-  - Look up the SVN release of the POWHEG-BOX process in the table linked from [here](powheg_for_atlas#External_Powheg)
+  - Look up the SVN release of the Powheg Box process in the table linked from [here](powheg_for_atlas#External_Powheg)

 **How do I enable generator-level multiple event weights?**